-A. Each high school will offer options to students through designated Small Learning Communities.
-A four-year academic and career plan (electronic Personal Education Plan) for grades 9-12 shall be initiated for each seventh grade student (or later for students who enter the School Board of Sarasota County high schools from other districts or states) and shall follow that student throughout high school.
+- A. Each high school will offer options to students through designated Small Learning Communities.
+A four-year academic and career plan (electronic Personal Education Plan, ePEP) for grades 9-12 shall be initiated for each eighth grade student (or later for students who enter the School Board of Sarasota County high schools from other districts or states) and shall follow that student throughout high school.
 Annual modifications to the plan will be made by the student in consultation with school staff and shared with parents.
-This plan will include a career interest inventory and a broad orientation to career clusters to assist students in focusing on academic and career goals/post-secondary planning.
+This plan will include a career interest inventory and a broad orientation to career clusters to assist students in focusing on academic and career goals/post-secondary planning. - B. Beginning with the 2008-09 school year, the district will make at least one Career and Professional Academy available to students in at least one high school, and will develop a plan for increasing the numbers of such academies over the next five years. - C. All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
+1003.433). - D. Each school will offer instruction for English Language Learners/ Limited English Proficient (ELL/LEP) that complies with the 1990 LULAC/META

-- B. Beginning with the 2008-09 school year, the district will make at least one Career and Professional Academy available to students in at least one high school, and will develop a plan for increasing the numbers of such academies over the next five years. - C. All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
-1003.433). - D. Each school will offer instruction for English Language Learners/ Limited English Proficient (ELL/LEP) that complies with the 1990 LULAC/META Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida DOE). - E. Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
-1008.22, 1008.34 & 1001.11.
+- Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida DOE). - E. Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
+1008.22, 1008.34 & 1001.11. - F. Students entering grade 9 in the 2011-2012 school year must complete at least one online course within their 26 credit requirement for high school graduation.